 - An email address may no longer be valid or active, e.g. if an employee has left a company.

-- An email address may have never existed, e.g. someone may have supplied a false email address or it features a typo.
+- An email address may have never existed, e.g. a false email address or one with a typo.

 - The recipient’s mail server is experiencing issues when your message is sent.

 - The email was blocked by the recipient’s email server firewall or spam filter.